Reading Time: 5 minutes

 The syntax is the grammar, structure, or order of the elements in a language statement.
 (Semantics is the meaning of these elements.)
 Syntax applies to computer languages as well as to natural languages.
 Usually, we think of syntax as “word order.”
-However, the syntax is also achieved in some languages such as Latin by inflectional case endings.
-In computer languages, syntax can be extremely rigid as in the case of most assembler languages or less rigid in languages that make use of “keyword” parameters that can be stated in any order.
+However, the syntax is also achieved in some languages, such as Latin, by inflectional case endings.
+In computer languages, syntax can be highly rigid, as in the case of most assembler languages or less severe in languages that use “keyword” parameters that can be stated in any order.

 In linguistics, syntax (/ˈsɪntæks/) is the set of rules, principles, and processes that govern the structure of sentences (sentence structure) in a given language, usually including word order.
 The term syntax is also used to refer to the study of such principles and processes.
-The goal of many syntacticians is to discover the syntactic rules common to all languages.
+Many syntacticians aim to discover the syntactic rules common to all languages.

 One basic description of a language’s syntax is the sequence in which the subject (S), verb (V), and object (O) usually appear in sentences.
-Over 85% of languages usually place the subject first, either in the sequence SVO or the sequence SOV.
+Over 85% of languages usually place the subject first in the sequence SVO or SOV.
 The other possible sequences are VSO, VOS, OVS, and OSV, the last three of which are rare.

-The syntax is basically about what word comes before and after another word; in other words, it’s part of the larger subject of grammar.
-The syntax is often an issue in poetry, and it’s usually discussed in connection with diction—that is, the poet’s choice of words.
+Syntax is basically about what word comes before and after another word; in other words, it’s part of the more significant subject of grammar.
+Syntax is often an issue in poetry, and it’s usually discussed in connection with diction—the poet’s choice of words.

 Hearing and Speaking Syntax

-For native speakers, using correct syntax is something that comes naturally, as word order is learned as soon as an infant starts absorbing the language.
+For native speakers, using correct syntax comes naturally, as word order is learned when an infant starts absorbing the language.
 Native speakers can tell something isn’t said quite right because it “sounds weird,” even if they can’t detail the exact grammar rule that makes something sound “off” to the ear.

 Syntactic Rules